solenebernard/solenebernard.github.io/content/blog/blog5/index.md

 But colors are not the only information given by our eyes.
 There are million of cone cells in our eyes that give us also *spacial information* about colors.
 Whereas we only have two ears that limits the spatial localization of our environment!

-To conclude, I would say that we hear way more than we see colors!
+To conclude, I would just say this less catchy phrase: we hear way more than we see colors :)